Maternal Mental Health Hotline:

-On March 22, 2015 after a long, stressful and emotional night our beloved Kassy took her own life.
-Leaving family, friends and loved ones confused, in shock and hurt.
+On March 22, 2015, after a long, stressful, and emotional night, our beloved Kassy took her own life.
+Leaving family, friends, and loved ones confused, in shock, and hurt.
 Many of us not understanding what could have led her to take that action.
 Some of us had just spoken to her the day before.
-Had made so many plans for the days ahead.
-After examining and learning about her feelings during her pregnancy we learned of Perinatal depression.
+She had also made many plans for the days ahead...
+But after examining and learning about her feelings during her pregnancy, we learned of perinatal depression.
 She had no history of depression.

-Here she was the third daughter to have a baby and she was experiencing feelings nor I or her sisters have ever experienced during pregnancy.
-Now her world was a turmoil of guilt.
-Why she was feeling so distant, alone, scared and ashamed for not feeling 100% complete.
-This is what she always wanted to be, a mom.
-Why was she not feeling like everyone says to feel and look?
-Glowing and happy.
+She was our third daughter to have a baby and she was experiencing feelings that neither I or her sisters had ever experienced during pregnancy.
+Her world was a turmoil of guilt.
+Why was she feeling so distant, alone, scared and ashamed for not feeling 100% complete?

 The effects of not recognizing and treating depression can be very serious.
-Like in this situation, her no longer being with us.
+Like in this situation, she is no longer with us.
 We will never fully understand how our body can be triggered under stressful situations.
-We need to know pregnancy is a delicate stage for a woman.
-It should be treated with a lot of attention and compassionate to a women’s needs.
+We need to know pregnancy is a delicate stage for women.
+It should be treated with a lot of attention and compassion towards women’s needs.

 If you are pregnant and are experiencing any of these problems you may have Perinatal depression.